letsencrypt/cp-cps/CP-CPS.md

 (a) breach of any service terms applicable to the services provided by ISRG or its affiliates and used by the Relying Party, this CP/CPS, or applicable law;
 (b) unreasonable reliance on a Certificate; or
-(c) failure to check the Certificate’s status prior to use.
+(c) failure to check the Certificate's status prior to use.

 ## 9.10 Term and termination